kuusamo/core/readme.md

 -------

 * Folder validator should check for special characters
-* Store files in relevant folders
-* Storage folders that don't exist on file system

 * Edit and delete folders
 * Can we merge images into files?
 * Remove navigation gap on first and last lesson